-- All output from START-OF-SELECTION event blocks, subroutines and function modules that is processed before a list is displayed is temporarily stored in a list buffer.
+- All output from START-OF-SELECTION event blocks, subroutines and function modules that are processed before a list is displayed is temporarily stored in a list buffer.

 - Once all list creation processing blocks (for example START-OF-SELECTION) have been processed, all data from the list buffer is output in the form of a list.

 - In executable programs, you can use the event block AT LINE-SELECTION to create detail lists.